Jaffar Express operation complete, 33 terrorists killed: DG ISPR

 The incident was widely condemned by leaders, including President Asif Ali Zardari, Prime Minister Shehbaz Sharif, and the chief ministers, among others.

-President Zardari said the “Baloch nation rejects those who attack and take hostages innocent passengers” while PM Shehbaz asserted that the “beast terrorists” did not deserve any concession.
+President Zardari earlier said the “Baloch nation rejects those who attack and take hostages innocent passengers”, while PM Shehbaz asserted that the “beast terrorists” did not deserve any concession.

 Operation being executed with ‘extra care’